HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 Notified Pull combines the core Subscription mechanics described in [Topic-Based Subscription Components](components.html) with a pre-coordinated query that the Client executes after receiving a notification.
 There are three distinct steps and three distinct actors:

 1. **Subscription setup**: The Client uses a standard [Workflow](workflow.html) to establish a subscription.
-Topics that participate in Notified Pull advertise the available query via the [backport-related-query](StructureDefinition-backport-related-query.html) extension on `SubscriptionTopic.notificationShape` (R4B and later) or on the equivalent `Basic` representation (R4); see [Adding Queries to Notifications](#adding-queries-to-notifications) below.
+Topics that participate in Notified Pull advertise the available query via the [backport-related-query](StructureDefinition-backport-related-query.html) extension on `SubscriptionTopic.notificationShape` (R4B and later) or on the equivalent `Basic` representation (R4); see [Adding Queries to Topics and Notifications](#adding-queries-to-topics-and-notifications) below.
 2. **Notification**: When the Server emits a notification, the bundle status information (`SubscriptionStatus` or equivalent) carries the information for one or more related-queries the Client can execute.
 3. **Pull / Query**: When the Client is ready to act on the notification, it issues the query or queries from the notification against the relevant FHIR Server (which may or may not be the same server that sent the notification) and receives the actual payload at that time.